wordup-dev/wordup-cli/README.md

 DESCRIPTION
   ...
-  If there is no wordup installation config in your package.json, a setup for your installation will be shown.
+  If there is no wordup installation config in .wordup/config.yml, a setup for your installation will be shown.
   You can set a custom site url for WordPress, but please be aware that you have to proxy this url to your localhost:port